 A small and often overlooked country compared to some of its better known neighbours, Laos is slowly emerging from its shadows to become of one South-East Asia’s most up and coming destinations.
-Product Manager Cassie recently returned from our new ‘Hidden Treasures of the Mekong‘ itinerary, discovering along the way just why Laos remains one of South-East Asia’s best kept secrets.
+Product Manager Cassie recently returned from Laos, discovering why it remains one of South-East Asia’s best-kept secrets.
 Here are her eight experiences in Luang Prabang and the surrounding areas not to be missed.

-An unmissable experience you must spend at least a day cruising the surrounding stretch of the Mekong and stopping at local river side villages almost impossible to access by road.
-Titan include 2 full days of cruising on our new Hidden Treasures of the Mekong itinerary including a night spent in teak and rosewood bungalows located right on the riverbank.
+An unmissable experience.
+You must spend some time cruising the surrounding stretch of the Mekong and stopping at local river side villages almost impossible to access by road.
+We include a river cruise to Pak Ou Caves on our ‘Images of Vietnam, Cambodia and Laos’ itinerary.

 Known as the ‘Golden City Monastery’ this is one temple not to be skipped.
 It is the religious emblem of Luang Prabang, dates back to the 1500’s and is a real architectural gem.
 It has a two tiered roof, hand carved walls and is covered in intricate mosaics that include a dazzling tree of life on the external rear wall.
 While it can be possible to get ‘templed out’, this one is a definite winner!

 After the rainy season each year a bamboo bridge is constructed over the Nam Kahn River which then has to be removed before the start of the rainy season again.
 A lovely yearly tradition the bridge is actually very strong and can be crossed for a small fee (which goes directly to support the Lao family that builds the bridge).